Graduate and Professional Education

-Admitted international students whose first language is not English are normally required to take the International Student English Examination (ISE Exam), administered by the USC Center for Testing and Assessment at the beginning of the first term of study.
-The examination results determine whether or not students must take special courses in English.
+Admitted international students whose first language is not English are normally required to take the International Student English Examination (ISE Exam) at the beginning of the first term of study.
+The examination results determine whether students must take additional English for academic purposes course work.

 - International students who have completed their entire bachelor’s degree programs at regionally accredited universities located in the United States or in another country in which English is both the language of instruction and the only official language of the country.